doanndev/GoldenGameDoc/websockets/GameRoomHookNotPagination.md

 - `"Session has expired"` - Current session has expired
 - `"User can join this room"` - User is free to join
 - `"User not authenticated"` - Authentication required
+- `"Session has expired, you can now join other rooms"` - Session expired, user can join other rooms

 ### 🎯 **Business Logic:**
 - **One Room Per User**: User can only join one room at a time